Mate-Selection, Scale, And Aging

 The prevalence of negligible senescence in plants also supports the primacy of the role of Mate-Selection in senescence.
 As with sessile animals, the sessile nature of plants limit interaction with mates to contact and selection of gametes.
 As a result, plants are unable to employ Mate-Selection mechanisms in the evaluation of the phenotype of their prospective mates to determine if they are senescing, however mate-selection is to some extent provided indirectly via insect and animal pollinators though they do not share the same evolutionary agendas for the plant species.
 As a result, sufficient selective pressure is not brought to bare on iteroparous plants leaving them unable to evolve or maintain the genes capable of producing a senescing phenotype.

-Appendix A. Depicting Metabolism And Senescence
+Depicting Metabolism And Senescence

-Figures A, B, C, E, F, and H, found here in the supplementry material are used to diagrammatically represent the relationships between the anabolic processes of biosynthesis and growth the catabolic processes of autophagy and senescence across various conditions and life histories.
+Figures A, B, C, E, F, and H, found here in the supplementary material are used to diagrammatically represent the relationships between the anabolic processes of biosynthesis and growth the catabolic processes of autophagy and senescence across various conditions and life histories.

 Figure A. The Meaning of Cell Repair